weslashley/iOSI-precourse-onboarding/01-task/readme.md

 * [ ] **Required**: Install the latest version of [Xcode](https://developer.apple.com/xcode/).
 * [ ] **Required**: [Download](https://git-scm.com/downloads) and [configure Git](https://help.github.com/articles/set-up-git/).
 * [ ] *Optional*: Install a text editor like [Atom](https://atom.io) or [Sublime Text 3](http://www.sublimetext.com).
-* [ ] *Optional*: If you have a secondary iOS device (e.g. iphone or ipad), bring it to class so you can use it to test your apps!
+* [ ] *Optional*: If you have a secondary iOS device (e.g. iPhone or iPad), bring it to class so you can use it to test your apps!

 #### Technology Policy